keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 ## Development documentation (Staging)

 This page reflects the current development status of the documentation.
-It will be built regularly and can be easily accessed.
+It is built regularly and can be easily accessed from the `Releases` tab on the documentation site.

 * build: on each push to `main` with documentation changes from a user's local branch, from the github editor, or from codespaces